The Emergent Virtues of Slime Molds

 Wednesday, 16 September 2009

-Oscillating between being a single creature and a democratic swarm the lowly but incredible slime mould, famed for being a paragon of emergent behaviour, can self-organise itself into a multitude of ultra aesthetic formations.
+Oscillating between being a single creature and a democratic swarm the lowly but incredible slime mold can self-organize itself into a multitude of ultra-aesthetic globular geometries.

-Myriorama’s Myxomycetes Flickr set explores the non-linear dynamics of these gooey heterotrophs, revealing molecular chain formations, jellyfied glyphs, and protean branching structures.
-The latter mould, aside from being a contender for the queen of the forest catwalk, also has another impressive claim to fame.
+Myxomycetes Flickr set explores the non-linear dynamics of these gooey heterotrophs, revealing molecular chain formations, jellyfied glyphs, and protean branching structures.
+The latter mold has an impressive claim to fame.
 Physarum Polycephalum, also known as ‘the many headed slime’ can navigate a maze to find its own food.

-Click here to read more about how the slime mould can solve a maze.
+Click here to read more about how the slime mold can solve a maze.

 Recently Physarum Polycephalum also courted some fame in the robotics world by being able to ‘control’ a simple six-legged robot.
 Sensing the slime’s chemical reaction to light the ‘slimebot’ crawled away from light sources, becoming a ‘mechanical embodiment’ of the mould’s intentions.